WestGrid/ubcSummerSchool2018/1-program.md

   we know the attendance better, maybe set a larger cap this year (20% more attendees?)
 * DONE email analysts (and then selected CC instructors): we need CUDA (and/or OpenACC) and Julia instructors
 * DONE email HPC Intro materials to Roman
-* ping Wolfgang Richter and Ata Roudgar again
+* DONE ping Wolfgang Richter and Ata Roudgar again
 * talk to Garth
   - we would much prefer to capture screens with a camera, logistically we don't want to support instructor laptops, they might refuse to install software, etc.